pedrovian4/shortestPath/README.md

 - **`bfs()`:** Breadth-First Search algorithm to find the shortest path from the block to the exit.
 - **`findPath()`:** Uses `bfs()` to determine the path, and moves the block along that path.
 Also highlights the path.

-## Conclusion

-In essence, this project is a fun way to explore pathfinding algorithms.
-The block navigates through the maze, avoiding walls, and you can visually see the shortest path it takes to find the exit.
-Cool, isn't it? 🎮🚀